mozilla/meao/_drafts/mdn-changelog.md

 Ryan Johnson, Schalk Neethling, and I will join the Advanced Development team in Emerging Technologies, reporting to
 [Faramarz Rashed](https://twitter.com/frashed).
-This team has been working on various ET projects, most recently
-[Project Things](https://blog.mozilla.org/blog/2018/02/06/announcing-project-things-open-framework-connecting-devices-web/),
-an Internet of Things (IoT) project that is focused on decentralization, security, privacy, and interoperability.
-It's a team that is focused on getting fresh technology into user's hands.
-This is a great environment for MDN's next phase, as we build on the more stable foundation and expand our reach.
+The Advanced Development team has been working on various ET projects, most recently [Project Things](https://blog.mozilla.org/blog/2018/02/06/announcing-project-things-open-framework-connecting-devices-web/), an Internet of Things (IoT) project that is focused on decentralization, security, privacy, and interoperability.
+It's a team that is focused on getting fresh technology into users' hands.
+This is a great environment for the next phase of MDN, as we build on the more stable foundation and expand our reach.

 <a name="paris-feb-18">Meet in Paris for Hack on MDN</a>